bendstein/calculator/README.md

  - Entering ':clear' will clear the screen.
  - Entering ':clear-hist' will clear the calculator's history.
  - Entering ':clear-mem' will clear the calculator's memory.
+ - Entering ':list-functions' will print a list of the calculator's recognized functions.

 #### Accessing History:
 ----